Avaluate/MultipleRobloxInstances/README.md

 See [this](https://github.com/Avaluate/MultipleRobloxInstances/releases/tag/V1 "here") or look at Releases.
 This works as of 14 July 2024.

 ## Multiple Roblox Instances
 This program allows you to run 2 or more different Roblox accounts at the same time.

-This is not against the Roblox ToS and applications such as Bloxstrap had similar functionality, however Bloxstrap removed it due to fears people were [using it to farm](https://github.com/pizzaboxer/bloxstrap/wiki/Plans-to-remove-multi%E2%80%90instance-launching-from-Bloxstrap) and that their implementation was a "hit or miss".
+This is not against the Roblox ToS and applications such as Bloxstrap had similar functionality.

+Bloxstrap removed the multiple Roblox instances feature due to fears people were [using it to farm](https://github.com/pizzaboxer/bloxstrap/wiki/Plans-to-remove-multi%E2%80%90instance-launching-from-Bloxstrap) and well as their implementation of multiple Roblox instances being a "hit or miss".

 [![](https://i.imgur.com/el2EOj2.png)](https://i.imgur.com/el2EOj2.png)